privacy-scaling-explorations/pse.dev/articles/rsa-verification-circuit-in-halo2-and-its-applications.md

 As an application of the RSA verification circuit, we are considering ZK-Mail, a smart contract that performs email verification using ZKP.
 Today, digital signatures, especially RSA signatures, are widely used in email protocols such as S/MIME and DKIM to authenticate email senders.
 Our main idea is that a smart contract can authenticate those emails by verifying the RSA signatures with ZKP.
 If they pass the authentication, the smart contract can interpret their contents as oracle data provided by the email senders.

 The smart contract described above is also useful as a contract wallet.
 Instead of using the wallet application to make a transaction, the user sends an email to the operator of the contract wallet specifying the transfer amount and the destination in its email message.
 The operator generates a ZK proof indicating that the received email has been authorized, submitting it to the smart contract.
-The smart contract verifies the proof and transfers the user’s assets according to the contents of the email.
+The smart contract verifies the proof and transfers the user's assets according to the contents of the email.
 It allows users to manage their assets on Ethereum without modifying current email systems or installing new tools.

-If the user is different from the administrator of the sending email server, the security of the user’s assets depends on trust in the administrator because the administrator can steal them by forging the user’s emails.
+If the user is different from the administrator of the sending email server, the security of the user's assets depends on trust in the administrator because the administrator can steal them by forging the user's emails.
 However, trust in the operator is not necessary.
 This is because even if the operator modifies the contents of the received emails, the operator cannot forge the signature corresponding to the email sender.
 In summary, this is a custodial wallet whose security is guaranteed under trust in the email server administrator, allowing users to manage their assets by simply sending emails using their existing email services.

 In the following, we present two situations where the ZK-Mail can be used.